Tracing Moral Foundations in Large Language Models: Related Work

+\textbf{Top-down approaches} probe or steer models using predefined concepts.
+Representation engineering and activation steering use concept-aligned directions in activation space to control model behaviors at inference time \citep{elhage2021mathematical,zou2023representation,turner2023steering}.
+These targeted interventions along interpretable axes have been shown to reliably steer model generation \cite{banayeeanzade2025psychologicalsteeringllmsevaluation,li2023inferencetime}.
+In this paper, we use linear steering similar to persona vectors \citep{chen2025persona}.
+Instead of benchmarking control methods, we use steering mainly to validate the identified geometric structure.
+Top-down methods enable targeted interventions but offer limited insight into how concepts are internally encoded or entangled.
 In contrast, \textbf{bottom-up approaches} recover interpretable structure directly from a model’s internal activations without imposing strong semantic priors.
-This is motivated by neurons typically being \emph{polysemantic}—responding to multiple unrelated concepts due to superposition—which substantially hinders interpretability \citep{elhage2022toy,Karvonen_2024,pedreschi2019meaningful,ngo2024the}.
-SAEs address this challenge by learning a sparse, overcomplete basis over model activations \citep{cunningham2023sparse,cammarata2021curve,wang2023interpretability}.
-Given an activation vector $a$ from a frozen language model, an SAE encodes it as $f=\sigma(W_{\text{enc}}a+b_{\text{enc}})$ and reconstructs it via $\hat{a}=W_{\text{dec}}f+b_{\text{dec}}$, where $\sigma$ is a sparsity-inducing nonlinearity and sparsity is enforced through $\ell_1$ or $\ell_0$ constraints.
-This sparse bottleneck encourages latent units to specialize, effectively disentangling superposed directions into more interpretable features.
-SAE features learned from LLM activations have been shown to align with meaningful semantic and value-laden concepts, including sentiment and moral foundations \citep{chen2025persona,girrbach2025person}, providing a complementary bottom-up view of how high-level abstractions emerge within the model’s internal representations.
+Neurons are typically \emph{polysemantic}—responding to multiple unrelated concepts—which hinders interpretability \citep{elhage2022toy,Karvonen_2024,ngo2024the}.
+SAEs address this challenge by learning a sparse basis over model activations \citep{cunningham2023sparse,cammarata2021curve,wang2023interpretability}.
+An SAE map an activation vector into a sparse set of latent feature activations and linearly reconstructs the original activation from those features.
+This sparse bottleneck encourages latent units to specialize into more interpretable features.
+SAE features have been shown to align with meaningful semantic and value-laden concepts, including personalities and social identities \citep{chen2025persona,girrbach2025person}, providing a complementary bottom-up view of how high-level abstractions emerge within the model’s internal representations.